James 1:2 Commentary

 So first James says let everyone of us be quick to listen to the Word of God itself, quick to listen to what God is saying directly to you in the Bible.
 Are you doing a through the Bible reading program this year?
 If you are, the question is "Are you quick to hear" or just quick to get through your required texts for that day?
 There is a huge difference in those two goals.
 Robert Morgan tells this story to illustrate the difference…

 When I was in college, I had a buddy named Joe who was a close friend to Billy and Ruth Graham.
 We sat together in chapel and we went to church together in Columbia, and I noticed that Joe carried around a little notebook and took copious notes of all the sermons he heard in church or school.
 One day I asked him about it.
 He said that on those weekends when he drove up to Montreat to spend time with the Grahams, he would go to church with them at the little Presbyterian church they attended.
 The pastor was Calvin Thielman, who is now in heaven.
 One day after church as he drove home with Billy and Ruth, Joe said, “Man, I almost went to sleep in church today.
 That was a boring sermon.”
 To which Billy replied, “Why, Joe, I thought it was a wonderful sermon.
 I got a lot out of it.”
 That was a rebuke to Joe, and later he asked Ruth about it.
 She told him to listen more carefully and to take notes.
 And I remember seeing Joe in chapel and in church with his little notebook, meticulously taking notes during the sermon, jotting down the outline, the cross-references, and even the stories and illustrations.
 And it made a huge difference every week.
-(Pocket Paper)
+(See full sermon)

 Our standing attitude is to be quick to listen, which demands an eager, attentive ear, ready to receive and process the word heard.
-As Kistemaker puts it
+As Kistemaker puts it "Listening is the art of closing one's mouth and opening one's ears and heart."

 To hear (191) (akouo) means to exercise ones faculty of hearing and can convey the sense of not just listening/hearing but of understanding that which has been heard (eg, 1Co 14:2, Ga 4:21).
 In some contexts, akouo conveys the sense of to pay careful attention to or to heed (Mt 17:5, Lk 9:35, Acts 3:22).